xbs5520/BasicKnowledge/ComputerNetwork/Protocol.md

 - Routers use them to decide **where to forward packets**.
 - Each entry = `(destination network, subnet mask, next hop, interface)`.
 - **Longest prefix match** is used to pick the most specific route.
-- Default route (`0.0.0.0/0`) → catch-all when no specific route exists.
+- Default route (`0.0.0.0/0`) → is used when no specific route exists.

 ### **NAT**